hypercerts-org/hypercerts/docs/docs/whitepaper/ifs.md

 ---
-title: Impact Funding Systems (IFSs)
+title: The Need for Interoperable Impact Funding Systems (IFSs)
 id: ifs
 sidebar_position: 2
 ---

+# The Need for Interoperable Impact Funding Systems (IFSs)

 ### An IFS consists of
 - **Actors:** Contributors, funders, evaluators, and beneficiaries